The Research Team

 Dr. Léïla Eisner

 Dr. Léïla Eisner is a postdoctoral researcher in social psychology and the curator of the Swiss LGBTIQ+ Panel together with Tabea.
 Léïla’s research interest broadly involves intergroup relations and discrimination, with an emphasis on social norms and support for social change movements in the LGBTIQ+ context.
 Furthermore, Léïla believes in bridging the gap between academia and the community.
-Therefore, Léïla strives towards diffusion of research findings in the general public.
+Therefore, Léïla strives towards the diffusion of research findings to the general public.

 The Social Media Team